grantwinney/blog/content/posts/using-graphiql-to-access-a-graphql-api/index.md

-+++
-categories = ["GraphQL"]
-date = 2019-09-26T03:38:30Z
+---
+categories:
+- GraphQL
+date: "2019-09-26T03:38:30Z"
-description = ""
+description: ""
-draft = false
+draft: false
-image = "__GHOST_URL__/content/images/2019/09/graphql_banner-1.jpg"
-slug = "using-graphiql-to-access-a-graphql-api"
+cover:
+  image: graphql_banner-1.jpg
+slug: using-graphiql-to-access-a-graphql-api
-summary = "GraphQL is bundled with GraphiQL, which lets us run queries right in the browser!
-Let's see how GitHub uses it and try kicking the tires." tags = ["GraphQL"] title = "Using the GraphiQL IDE to access a GraphQL API"
+summary: GraphQL is bundled with GraphiQL, which lets us run queries right in the browser!
+Let's see how GitHub uses it and try kicking the tires.

-+++
+tags:
+- GraphQL
+title: Using the GraphiQL IDE to access a GraphQL API
+---

 In my last post, I just wanted to understand what GraphQL is versus REST.
 I learned that it's about flexibility, and getting exactly what you need in the format you need it.
 Now I want to look at an actual implementation.